Gaius-Augustus/GALBA/README.md

 #### Miniprot

 This tool is only required, if you would like to run protein to genome alignments with GALBA using Miniprot.
+We strongly recommend using Miniprot with GALBA.
 Download Miniprot from <https://github.com/lh3/miniprot>:

 ```
 git clone https://github.com/lh3/miniprot.git